MarbleBag/NexusVault-Java/nexusvault.format.m3/docs/README.md

-# Nexusvault .tex format
+# Nexusvault m3

+**Note:** This library is still subject to change, until version 1 is reached, everything may change.

-Provides a reader to convert WS .tex files into a more accessible format
+Provides a reader to convert WS .m3 files into a more accessible format

 ### Currently supported

-* All .tex formats
+* All m3 mesh types
-  * DXT1, DXT3, DXT5
-  * Uncompressed Grayscale, ARGB8, RGB565,
-  * Compressed .tex (jpg like) with and without subsampling

 ## Built With